2022 Supercopa de España de Baloncesto

 The 2022 Supercopa de España de Baloncesto, also known as Supercopa Endesa for sponsorship reasons, was the 19th edition of the Supercopa de España de Baloncesto, an annual basketball competition for clubs in the Spanish basketball league system that were successful in its major competitions in the preceding season.

-Real Madrid were the defending champion and defended the title successfully for their 5th Supercopa in a row and 9th in total.
+Real Madrid were the defending champions and defended the title successfully for their 5th Supercopa in a row and 9th in total.

 All times are in Central European Summer Time (UTC+02:00).

 Qualification

 The tournament will feature the winners from the three major competitions (2021–22 Liga Endesa, 2022 Copa del Rey and 2021 Supercopa Endesa), the host team and the remaining highest ranked teams from the 2021–22 Liga Endesa season if vacant berths exist.

 Qualified teams

 The following four teams qualified for the tournament.

 Venue

 On July 18, 2022, ACB selected and announced Seville to host the supercup in September 2022.
 The venue can hold up to 7,242 people for basketball games.
 It is part of a sports complex which also contains a gym, two swimming pools, chess playing hall, fitness rooms, aerobics, rehab and changing rooms.
 The arena hosted the 2014 FIBA Basketball World Cup along with five other Spanish cities, as well as 1994 Copa del Rey de Baloncesto, EuroBasket 2007 and 2008 Copa de la Reina de Baloncesto.